 Evidence-based scholarship serves as the basis for making clinical judgments and fulfilling professional nursing responsibilities.
 This course examines the implications of an evidenced based practice approach in nursing.
-Prerequisites: NUR 2810 and NUR 2830.00 and NUR 2830.LB.
-Prerequisites or corequisites: NUR 3460.00 and NUR 3460.LB and NUR 3480.00 and NUR 3480.CL and NUR 3480.LB.
+Prerequisites: NUR 2810 and NUR 2830.
+Prerequisites or corequisites: NUR 3460 and NUR 3480.

-NUR 3970.00 Population Focused Older Adult and Family 3 s.h.
+NUR 3970 Population Focused Older Adult and Family 5 s.h.
 Addresses theories related to physical, psychological, legal, and social aspects of aging for individuals and families.
-Issues including chronicity, palliative, and end oflife care are analyzed.
-This course includes a service learning component.
-Prerequisites: NUR 3420, NUR 3460.00 and NUR 3460.LB, NUR 3480.00 and NUR 3480.LB and NUR 3480.CL.
+Issues including chronicity, palliative, and end of life care are analyzed.
+This course includes a supervised practicum and service learning component.
+Prerequisites: NUR 3420, NUR 3460, NUR 3480.
 Prerequisites or corequisites: NUR 3960, NUR 3980.
-Corequisite: NUR 3970.CL.